 First things first: miles are what you redeem (and usually earn) on airlines, while points are earned for everything else (like hotels, rental cars, shopping, etc.) It can be confusing, because most airlines have a miles and points earning structure, even though you only redeem miles.
 Even more confusing, some non-co-branded credit cards earn you miles, while others earn you points – each of which are often redeemed or transferred to another loyalty program via their proprietary travel portal.
 Still, I think of “miles” as related to airlines and “points” as related hotels & shopping.
 But, I do NOT use points/miles for shopping, as I believe it to be a poor value.
-I do earn miles and points for shopping, however, by maximizing earnings in other ways.
+I do earn miles and points for shopping, however, by maximizing how I shop/what I buy.

 Second thing: each hotel chain, airline, and credit card company have their own earning structures.

 Internationally, the big hotel chains are Choice, Hilton, IHG, Marriott, and Wyndham.
 There’s also Accor, Best Western, Hyatt, and Radisson, as well as lesser-known/smaller brands like Sonesta – each of which have their own co-branded credit card assortment.
 Of course, you also have alternatives like AirB&B, VRBO, and locally-owned/non-affiliated hotels in most places.

 The US hosts the “big three” airlines: American, Delta, and United.
 These are each part of an “Alliance”, and as such, usually share award ticket availability with partner airlines.
 American is part of Oneworld, Delta has SkyTeam, and United founded the Star Alliance.
-Some airlines, like Emirates, are not affiliated with an Alliance, and have their own frequent flyer structure, though you can often redeem your points or miles on those airlines via your preferred airline, or through a credit card travel portal (like American Express or Chase or Citi).
+Some airlines, like Emirates, are not affiliated with an Alliance, and have their own frequent flyer structure, though you can often redeem your points or miles on those airlines via one of the big three, or through a credit card travel portal (like American Express or Chase or Citi).